jeremy-cc/solarch-assoc/README.md

 1. Supports NFS v4
 2. Pay for usage, not preprovisioned size.
 3. Scales to PB, supports thousands of concurrent NFS connections
-4. Data is stored across AZ's
+4. Data is stored across AZ's and EFS is available concurrently to all instances in a VPC, independent of AZ.
 5. Block-based storage as opposed to object based (e.g S3)
 6. Read-after-write consistency.
 7. Good solution for sharing a usable filesystem between instances - e.g. code for websites / applications?